lokidokicoki/dnd-lite/rules.md

 | 9 - 11     | +1          |
 | 12 - 14    | +2          |
 | 15 - 18    | +3          |

+For example, we have a fighter, Steve the Mighty Clencher, with a base strength of 14.
+A fighter is a member of the Warrior class, this gives us a Strength bonus of +1, therefore our Strength is now 15.
+Simple maffs, innit.
+So, using the table above, our Strength Skill bonus is +3

 ## Classes